raspberrypilearning/lost-in-space/en/step_5.md

 --- /task ---

 Test and save your project.
-You'll have to click the red **stop** button to end this animation, as it goes on forever!
+You'll have to click on the red **stop** button to end this animation, as it runs forever!

 ![Test the spinning monkey](images/space-spin-test.png)